jolana-veneny/nightmare/modules/00-intro/unit_01.md

 values?
 Well, I lied, just a bit.
 Array values and pointers are the same in the sense that they are both memory references, but the declaration of an array and the declaration of a pointer are **not** the same.
-When you declare an array, you are declare a region of memory all at once, and you must be able to always reference that memory, otherwise you'll have a memory leak.
+When you declare an array, you are declaring a region of memory all at once, and you must be able to always reference that memory, otherwise you'll have a memory leak.
 That is, an array value is immutable or constant --- it cannot change.